yash04747/docs/docs/guides/README.md

 # Guides

-This section contains a variety of guides to help you use Redux.
-If you are new to Redux, or want to do some advanced things this is the area you want to explore.
+Below are guides to help you begin using Redux.
+Whether you're new to Redux or looking for advanced guides, this is the area to explore.

 ::: tip Good Launch Points
 - [Basics: Getting Started](basics-getting-started.md)